oneapi-src/oneAPI-samples/Libraries/oneDAL/IntelPython_daal4py_Distributed_LinearRegression/README.md

 *This sample and any necessary extra files/data needed to run it are already located in the [AI-and-Analytics](https://github.com/oneapi-src/oneAPI-samples/tree/master/AI-and-Analytics) folder of this repository.
 Please go to the [IntelPython_daal4py_DistributedLinearRegression](https://github.com/oneapi-src/oneAPI-samples/tree/master/AI-and-Analytics/Features-and-Functionality/IntelPython_daal4py_DistributedLinearRegression)  folder within the AI-and-Analytics folder to get everything you need to build and run this sample.*

 # `Intel Python daal4py Distributed Linear Regression` Sample
 This sample code shows how to train and predict with a distributed linear regression model using the python API package daal4py for oneAPI Data Analytics Library.
-It assumes you have a working version of the Intel® MPI library installed, and it demonstrates how to use software products that can be found in the [Intel® oneAPI Data Analytics Library (oneDAL)](https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/onedal.html) or [Intel AI Analytics Toolkit powered by oneAPI](https://software.intel.com/content/www/us/en/develop/tools/oneapi/ai-analytics-toolkit.html).
+It assumes you have a working version of the MPI library installed, and it demonstrates how to use software products that can be found in the [Intel oneAPI Data Analytics Library](https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/onedal.html) or [Intel AI Analytics Toolkit powered by oneAPI](https://software.intel.com/content/www/us/en/develop/tools/oneapi/ai-analytics-toolkit.html).

 | Optimized for                     | Description
 | :---                              | :---